adbc-0/heritage_web/README.md

 ### VPS

-- Install Ubuntu on VPS.
-Use Ubuntu or Debian as base.
+- Pick OS on VPS.
+Use Debian or Ubuntu as a base.
 - Buy Domain.
 Point domain at VPS.
 - Download git and docker on VPS.
 - Setup SSH.
 Download repositories.
-- Install docker.
 - Run docker compose.

 ### Docker